 These shrimp bites were a huge hit when our friends the Hancocks came for dinner a few weeks back.
 Since then, I’ve made them twice, using guacamole and cooked shrimp from the grocery store.
 (See?
 I don’t eschew ALL convenience foods.)
 Both times, the Easy Shrimp Bites were gobbled up in minutes, with people vying for the last one on the plate!

-EASY SHRIMP BITES with
+SUMMER EASY: EASY SHRIMP BITES with GUACAMOLE & SALSA

 Time to table: 10 minutes